Daniel-Mietchen/neosc/use-cases.md

 # Conveying methodological details

 - e.g. the use of specific chemicals, theorems or software packages
 - see also https://nanodash.knowledgepixels.com/explore?0&id=RAYgUwjV570tqZLNNsBuIoVtQ0lwy_GNpzDzSZVv36dzo for expressing CiTO relations between an article and a digital object
+- see also theorem provers like LEAN
+- see also hypothesis descriptions as in https://doi.org/10.3897/rio.10.e119805

 # Conveying results